symphonists/incrementnumberfield/README.txt

 Increment Number Field
 ------------------------------------

-Version: 1.0
+Version: 1.1
 Author: Nick Dunn (nick.dunn@airlock.com)
 Build Date: 2008-12-19
-Requirements: Symphony 2.0 and Number Field extension.
+Requirements: Symphony 2.0.3 and Number Field extension.

 [INSTALLATION]

-1. Download and upload the 'numberfield' folder in this archive to your Symphony 'extensions' folder.
+1. Download the Number Field extension (http://github.com/pointybeard/numberfield/tree) and upload the 'numberfield' folder to your Symphony 'extensions' folder.

 1. Upload the 'incrementnumberfield' folder in this archive to your Symphony 'extensions' folder.